hyeminoh96/where-is-my-home-building-register/README.md

 # Open API to Excel Streamlit App

-This Streamlit app allows users to call data from a specified open API and export the data to an Excel file.
+This Streamlit app allows users to call building register data from Korea DATA Portal open API and export the data to an Excel file.
 The app is built using Python and utilizes the requests library to call the API and the pandas library to create the Excel file.

 ## How to use